 👩🏻🍳 Tamara Talks - Recipe Inspiration

 I am always looking for easy and healthy ways to use my homemade tajín spice blend.
 Tajín grilled chicken is a favorite summer recipe, and it's so easy!
 We love pairing them with this dragon fruit salad.
 Those "dog days of summer?"
 Try these mangonada paletas!
+You'll be missing out if you don't check out 25 Things to Put Tajín On.

 Spice blends are one of the easiest ways I know of to get a healthy and flavorful dinner on the table in minutes.
 Tajín spice mix requires just 3 ingredients - ground red chile powder, crystallized lime powder, and salt - and it provides a burst of flavor to the simplest of dishes!